engineyard/engineyard/README.md

 #### ey logs

 Displays Engine Yard configuration logs for all servers in the environment.
-If recipes were uploaded to the environment & run, their logs will also be displayed beneath the main configuration logs.
+If recipes were uploaded to the environment and run, their logs will also be displayed beneath the main configuration logs.

 Options: